Maxillaria

 Maxillaria, abbreviated as Max in the horticultural trade, is a large genus of orchids (family Orchidaceae).
 This is a diverse genus, with very different morphological forms.
 Their characteristics can vary widely.

 They are commonly called spider orchids, flame orchids or tiger orchids.
 Their scientific name is derived from the Latin word maxilla, meaning jawbone, reflecting on the column and the base of the lip of some species, that may evoke a protruding jaw.

-Recent molecular studies have found Maxillaria as it has long been viewed to be an unnatural hodgepodge composed of groups not closely related to each other.
-Hence it has been proposed that the genus should be split into several genera, proposals that have been gaining acceptance.
-Some of the species long considered members of Maxillaria have been moved to other genera: Camaridium, Heterotaxis, Ornithidium, Brasiliorchis, Christensonella, Nitidibulbon, Sauvetrea, Inti, Mapinguari, Maxillariella, Rhetinantha, Mormolyca.